8ctopus/sciter-promise/README.md

     try {
         console.log("Wait for promise...");

-        // code waits for the promise to complete const result = await promise;
+        // code pauses and waits for the promise to complete const result = await promise;

         console.log(`Wait for promise - OK - ${result}`);